Skip to content

 Terminal window

-# Check CNI pods are running
+# Check CNI pods are running.

-k -n kube-system get pods | grep -E "calico|flannel|weave|cilium"
+kubectl -n kube-system get pods | grep -E "calico|flannel|weave|cilium"

-# Check CNI pod logs
+# Check CNI pod logs.

-k -n kube-system logs <cni-pod>
+kubectl -n kube-system logs <cni-pod>

-# Check CNI configuration on node
+# Check CNI configuration on a node.

 ls -la /etc/cni/net.d/